msolli/proletarian/README.md

 (defmulti handle-job!
-  "Since we passed this multimethod as the second argument to worker/create-queue-worker, it is called by the Proletarian poller when a job is ready for execution.
+  "Since we passed this multimethod as the second argument to worker/create-queue-worker, it is called by the Proletarian Queue Worker when a job is ready for execution.
 Implement this multimethod for your job types."
   (fn [job-type _payload] job-type))

 ;; Implement the handle-job! multimethod for the job type.